 ConclusionThe distinction between human nature and the human condition has implications that go beyond whether some academic sub-fields are built on fundamental error and thus a waste of time (hardly news).
 The foundational mistake of assuming that certain features prominent among contemporary human beings are true of H. sapiens and therefore true of all of us has implications for how we think about ourselves now.
 There is a lack of adequate critical reflection - of a true scientific spirit of inquiry - in much of the naturalising project.
 It fits all too easily with our natural desire for a convenient truth: that the way the world seems is the way it has to be.

 For example, many people believe that to be human is to be religious - or at least to have a 'hunger for religion' - and argue as a result that religion should be accorded special prominence and autonomy in our societies - in our education, civil, and political institutions.
 American 'secularism' for example might be said to be built on this principle: hence all religions are engaged in a similar project of searching for the divine and deserve equal respect.
 The pernicious implication is that the non-religious (who are not the same as atheists, by the way) are somehow lacking in an essential human capability, and should be pitied or perhaps given help to overcome the gaping hole in their lives.

 Recognising the fact that the human condition is human-made offers us the possibility to scrutinise it, to reflect, and perhaps even to adopt better inventions.
-Slavery was once so dominant in our human world that even Aristotle felt obliged to give an account of its naturalness (some people are just naturally slavish).
-But we discovered a better invention - market economies - that has made inefficient slavery obsolete and now almost extinct (which is not to say that this invention is perfect either).
+Slavery was once so dominant in our human world that even Aristotle felt obliged to give an account of its naturalness: some people are just naturally slavish.
+But we discovered a better invention - the market economy - that has made inefficient slavery obsolete and now almost extinct.
+Which is not to say that this invention is perfect either.
 The human condition concerns humans as we are, but not as we have to be.